 We are a community of organisations and individuals interested in hazards and risks.

-Since then the Forum has broadened its remit to inform the public understanding of risk, while continuing to develop its work on the assessment of hazardous events, dissemination of lessons learned and the promotion of risk reduction strategies.
+We’ve broadened our remit to inform the public understanding of risk, while continuing to develop our work on the assessment of hazardous events, dissemination of lessons learned and the promotion of risk reduction strategies.

 Visit the links below to learn more: